 Every AT&T employee faces this decision upon retirement.
 It’s an important one.
 Your AT&T pension will be one of your major sources of income in retirement.
 Pension plans, however, can be complex and difficult to understand.

 Want to make sure you choose the right pension benefit?
-Speak with a qualified financial adviser who can help you manage your AT&T retirement benefits.
+Click here to schedule a free financial consultation with an AT&T retirement and benefits expert today.

 The right choice for you depends on your personal circumstances.
 There is not a single, right answer for everyone, so it is a decision you want to consider carefully.